Economic History Society Fellowships

 As well as completing the 'Personal Details', 'Education' and 'Referees' sections, applicants should also upload the following three documents:

 - A one-page CV, listing any educational details, publications, research papers and other relevant academic information not submitted elsewhere in the application.
 Your name must be included on all pages.

 - A summary of the doctoral thesis (no more than 750 words).
 Your name and page numbers must be included on all pages.

 - A postdoctoral research proposal with timetable for completion (no more than 1,000 words).
 This should include a clear statement indicating how the proposal contributes to the existing literature on economic and/or social history, both broadly defined.
 Your name and page numbers must be included on all pages.

 EHS applicants do not need to upload the sample of written work which is requested in the Postdoctoral Fellowships 'Upload Section' of the online application form.

-The deadline date for the receipt of applications will be: 7 April 2017.
-All references must be received at the IHR by 21 April 2017.
+The deadline date for the receipt of applications has been extended to: 17 April 2020.
+All references must be received at the IHR by 1 May 2020.

 The Economic History Society’s objective in awarding the Fellowships is to further research in economic and/or social history by enabling new researchers to strengthen their research record with a view to following a career which will enable them to undertake high-quality research in the field.
 The Power and Postan Fellowships are also supported financially by the Power and Postan Fellowships trusts administered by the London School of Economics.